Excellence in women's health

 This award will focus on initiatives that improve the health and well-being of Victorian women.
 Of particular focus will be health promotion, disease prevention and early intervention specific to women, maternity services and reproductive health.

-Improving Indigenous health
+Improving Aboriginal health

 Many Aboriginal people in Victoria enjoy good health however, as a group, they are more likely to experience poorer health outcomes than non-Aboriginal people.
 Person, family and community centred-care lies at the heart of good Aboriginal health service delivery, early intervention and prevention.